kaarthis/Projects/prd/upgrades/0002-required-planned-maintenance-windows.md

 ### Kubernetes 1.36 Enforcement

-Starting with Kubernetes version 1.36, all AKS clusters must have at least one maintenance configuration:
+Starting with Kubernetes version 1.36, all AKS clusters must have specific maintenance configurations based on their upgrade settings:

+**Baseline Requirement (All Clusters):**
+- **New clusters without auto-upgrade, node OS upgrade, or node recycle policy**: Must have maintenance configuration with `maintenanceConfigurationType: "default"` when creating clusters on 1.36+
+- **Existing clusters without auto-upgrade, node OS upgrade, or node recycle policy**: Must have maintenance configuration with `maintenanceConfigurationType: "default"` when upgrading to 1.36
+- **API enforcement**: PUT operations (create/update) will be blocked for clusters without the required maintenance configuration types

+**Channel-Specific Requirements:**
+- **Auto-upgrade channel enabled**: Must have maintenance configuration with `maintenanceConfigurationType: "aksManagedAutoUpgradeSchedule"` configured
+- **Node OS channel enabled OR node recycle policy set**: Must have maintenance configuration with `maintenanceConfigurationType: "aksManagedNodeOSUpgradeSchedule"` configured
+- **Multiple channels enabled**: Must have corresponding maintenance configuration types for each enabled channel

+**Enforcement Logic:**
-- **New clusters**: Cannot be created without specifying a maintenance configuration (any maintanence configuration is fine)
+- **New clusters**: Cannot be created without the appropriate maintenance configuration type(s) based on their upgrade channel settings.
+For clusters without any upgrade channels, a maintenance configuration with `maintenanceConfigurationType: "default"` is required.
-- **Existing clusters**: Must add a maintenance configuration (any type) before upgrading to 1.36
+- **Existing clusters**: Must add the required maintenance configuration type(s) before upgrading to 1.36
-- **API enforcement**: PUT operations (create/update) will be blocked for clusters without any maintenance configurations.
+- **Channel enablement**: Clusters attempting to enable upgrade channels must have the corresponding maintenance configuration types already referenced

 ### Migration Path for Existing Clusters